Four Signs It’s Time to Replace Your Tools

 Tools have different parts that must fit harmoniously for the mold to work.
 These parts have narrow specifications.
 When the pieces no longer fit, it means the tool cavities are worn.
 If the elements affect the finished product, then the tool needs to be repaired or replaced.

 Flash is the plastic material that seeps into the gaps between the molding parts.
 Small amounts of residue can accumulate inside the mold cavities depending on the number of completed cycles the mold makes.
 Over time, the accumulation of this residue can affect the interior cavity shape and eventually, the finished part’s shape as well.
+Flash removal is a necessary part of the blow molding process.

 3. Material Composition